-When you’re on a plane the in-flight entertainment (well, if there is any…) could have many options.
+When you’re on a plane, the in-flight entertainment (well, if there is any…) could have many options.
 Movies, TV shows, games, music channels…lots of stuff to keep you occupied.
-Sometimes you might want to have an idea of where you are and what you’re flying over, so chances are there’s an in-flight map, too.
+Sometimes you might want to have an idea of where you are and what you’re flying over, so there’s usually an in-flight map, too.

 But you may have noticed that if you’re flying over the ocean, although some oceanic ridges or trenches might be marked, you may also see a little more than what you expected.

 - CSS Alabama (sunk off the Normandy coast during wartime, 1864)

 - SS Andrea Doria (sunk off the coast of Nantucket due to a collision, 1956)

 - RMS Douro (sunk off the coast of Spain due to a collision, 1882)

 - HMS Edinburgh (sunk in the Barents Sea during scuttling, 1942)

 - Stora Kronan (sunk in the Baltic Sea during wartime, 1676)